 Data Management Plan

 A data management plan is a document that describes how to handle research data from start to finish.
 As an UiO employee, you should create a data management plan for your research data (cf. Guidelines).
-Funding agencies such as The Research Council of Norway and the European Union require that a data management plan be submitted within 6 months from receipt of support.
+Funders such as The Research Council of Norway and the European Union require that a data management plan be submitted within 6 months from receipt of support.

 A data management plan is a living document which can be revised and updated as research progresses.